buchenberg/scalar-vscode/README.md

 - **Sidebar navigation** - Easy navigation through your API
 - **Try it out** - Test your API endpoints directly

+## Known Limitations

+- **No synchronized scrolling** - The preview does not automatically scroll to match your position in the editor.
+This is intentional, as synchronized scrolling in many preview extensions can result in jerky, distracting behavior.
+In a future release, the extension may support manual navigation to sections within the editor spec by clicking links in the preview.

 ## Usage

 1. Open any OpenAPI/Swagger specification file (`.json`, `.yaml`, or `.yml`)